- Map display for visualizing geospatial datasets

 The Asset Manager is in the Assets tab in the left panel.
 Use the Asset Manager (Figure 3) to upload and manage your own image assets in Earth Engine.
 See the Asset Manager page for details.

-To find datasets to use in your scripts, use the search tool for the data archive.
-Type the name of a data product, sensor, or other keyword into the search bar to see a list of matching places, raster and table datasets.
-Click on any raster result to see the description for that dataset in the archive.
-Click the import link to import the dataset directly into your script.
+To find datasets to use in your scripts, you can use the search tool for the data archive.
+The search tool is the text box at the top of the Code Editor that says 'Search places and datasets...'
+Type the name of a data product, sensor, or other keyword into the search bar and click thebutton to see a list of matching places, raster and table datasets.
+Click on any raster or table result to see the description for that dataset in the archive.
+To import the dataset directly into your script, click the import link or the button from the dataset description.

 The Map object in the API refers to the map display in the Code Editor.
 For example,